 But these are real examples of how far, and what great achievement, people can attain in the later years of life.

-Of course, we also have contemporaries who gained success late in life.
-The most popular of them was the founder of KFC.
+Of course, we also have contemporaries who gained successes late in life.
+I call them “Golden Achievers” because they achieved their dreams in their 50s, or beyond.
+The most popular of them was himself the founder of KFC.

 Colonel Harland Sanders